 Real time marketing will be a major force in 2017.
 Shoppers want to be in the moment while in the store.
 Live-action shopper engagement will prove itself to be a new and exciting way for brick-and-mortar establishments to enhance the in-person experience.

-Using tools like Facebook Live, Snap, Whatsapp and YouTube Live, marketers can ask or answer questions, share a timely how-to video, provide product and sale updates, seek reviews or just chat.
+Using trends and tools like Facebook Live, Snap, Whatsapp and YouTube Live, marketers can ask or answer questions, share a timely how-to video, provide product and sale updates, seek reviews or just chat.
 Like friends do.

 Empowering the shopper to instigate a real-time interaction will soon be a solid way for a brand to demonstrate honesty, show respect and enhance a relationship.